josephbinoy/FuuBot/README.md

 The host rotation is managed with a queue.
 Players are added to the queue when joining a multiplayer lobby and are sent to the back of the queue once their beatmap has been played.

 ## Features I added:
-- Only Japanese maps allowed Edit: Added Instrumental maps
+- Only Japanese maps and Instrumental maps allowed.
 - Banned overplayed maps.
-You can find the whole list here [here](https://docs.google.com/spreadsheets/d/13kp8wkm3g0FYfnnEZT1YdmdAEtWQzmPuHlA7kZBYYBo/edit#gid=1130415120).
-Credit to this [reddit post](https://www.reddit.com/r/osugame/comments/xkb4qu/maps_that_people_pick_in_auto_host_rotate/).
+You can find the whole list here [here](https://docs.google.com/spreadsheets/d/13kp8wkm3g0FYfnnEZT1YdmdAEtWQzmPuHlA7kZBYYBo/edit#gid=1130415120) (Credit to this [reddit post](https://www.reddit.com/r/osugame/comments/xkb4qu/maps_that_people_pick_in_auto_host_rotate/)).
 I only picked the japanese and instrumental ones because other languages will be filtered out anyways.

 ## Features I removed: